Development of Auction Smart Contracts on Blockchain

 if (amount == 0) revert NothingToWithdraw();

-pendingReturns[msg.sender] = 0; // clear before transfer (reentrancy guard)
+pendingReturns[msg.sender] = 0; // zero before transfer (reentrancy guard)

 (bool ok,) = payable(msg.sender).call{value: amount}("");